-- Chronic GN: In chronic GN, the signs and symptoms may be few and not overt and urinalysis may reveal only microscopic hematuria or proteinuria.
+Chronic GN: in chronic GN, the signs, and symptoms may be few, and not overt.
+Urinalysis may reveal only microscopic hematuria or proteinuria.

 Early diagnosis is important for starting proper treatment and halting the course of the disease, which may eventually lead to end-stage renal disease.
 The clinical presentation of the disease is important (e.g. GFR normal or reduced, presence or absence of systemic symptoms and family history, etc.) as it provides clues to the underlying cause.

-In addition to the presenting symptoms and signs mentioned above, a history of previous episodes or (streptococcal) throat infection should be elicited to determine chronic GN or poststreptococcal GN, respectively.
+In addition to the symptoms and signs mentioned above, a history of previous episodes of (streptococcal) throat infection should be elicited to determine chronic GN or post-streptococcal GN, respectively.
 It is also important to elicit family history, which may be positive in patients with SLE and membranoproliferative GN.

-Serum: Serum complement levels.
-If abnormal, test for individual components (e.g. C3, C4).
+Serum: If the serum complement levels are abnormal, test for individual components (e.g. C3, C4).
 Low C3 and normal C4 is observed in post-strep glomerulonephritis.
-However, a low C3 and low C4 is observed in lupus, shunt nephritis and bacterial endocarditis.
-Serum creatinine level is tested to monitor renal function.
+However, low C3 and low C4 is observed in lupus, shunt nephritis, and bacterial endocarditis.
+The serum creatinine level is tested to monitor renal function.